 Made out of babassu oil, citrus extracts, and other moisturizing agents, the Mielle leave-in conditioner is the perfect solution for all Type 4 hair to achieve glossy and tight curls without losing moisture or getting frizz.

 #3: Shea Moisture Coconut and Hibiscus Curl and Style Milk

-- SheaMoisture Coconut & Hibiscus Curl & Style Milk is a leave-in moisturizer and hair treatment product that makes curly hair soft, shiny, bouncy and frizz-free.
+- MOISTURIZING: This product is a leave-in moisturizer hair cream and hair treatment that makes curly hair soft, shiny, and bouncy.

-- SheaMoisture’s Coconut & Hibiscus Curl & Style Milk, blended with Coconut Oil, helps to hydrate, reduce breakage while providing frizz-control and curl definition.
+- STYLING CREAM: This product is blended with Coconut Oil to help hydrate and reduce breakage, while providing frizz-control and curl definition.

-- This curly hair milk, blended with Silk Protein and Neem Oil, will smooth messy and wavy curls giving your hair a soft and silky feel.
+- CURL DEFINITION: It will smooth messy and wavy curls, giving your hair a soft and silky feel and beautiful curl definition.

 Another champion of moisture retainment in low porosity hair is the Shea Moisture Curl and Style Milk.
 The cream can be used for everyday styling to achieve sturdy and manageable curls.
 Its coconut oil-infused formula prevents any form of breakage and eliminates frizz.

 If you have particularly unmanageable wavy hair that’s dried and damaged, you can surely add this product to your collection.
 It’s the perfect fit for natural ladies who love styling their luscious locks daily.

 If you are in the market for a strong leave-in conditioner that doesn’t loosen your styling throughout the day, you can trust yourself with the EarthTones Naturals Curl gel.
 You can use the gel for days on end without losing your curl definition – it’s that strong!